8ta4/say/README.md

 > Will this tool use the built-in mic if there's no external mic and I'm not in a hideaway?
 (Planned)

 No. If you're not in a hideaway and there's no external mic, `say` won't use the built-in mic to avoid recording poor audio.
 You can either connect an external mic or mark your current location as a hideaway if you think the built-in mic is good enough.

-> Can I set up multiple hideaways?
-(Planned)

-Yes, you can set up multiple network hideaways.

 > Does this tool keep a record of the audio?
 (Planned)